umbraco/UmbracoDocs/14/umbraco-commerce/key-concepts/ui-extensions/entity-quick-actions.md

 # Entity Quick Actions

-Entity Quick Actions allow you to display a button directly in the entity editor screen for important actions that require instant access to.
+Entity Quick Actions allow you to display a button directly in the entity editor screen for important actions that require instant access.

 ![Quick Actions](../../media/v14/quick-actions.png)